The Average Price of a Starter Home Across the U.S.

 Starter homes aren't always move-in ready.
 Many starter homes are considered to be fixer-uppers, which is understandable since their price is on the lower end of the scale.
 So, when buying a home, it's important to consider repair costs in addition to whether or not you can afford the down payment and the mortgage payments.

-For example, if you earn the median income of $50,305 for first-time buyers and you buy a median-priced home with a 20% down payment, your monthly mortgage payment would be about $1,084 based on interest rates as of the fourth quarter of 2018.
-Multiply those mortgage payments by 12 months, and that amounts to about 25.8% of your income.
+For example, if you earn an income of $50,305 and you buy a median-priced home with a 20% down payment, your monthly mortgage payment would be about $898 based on a interest rate of 2.625% in September 2020.
+Multiply those mortgage payments by 12 months, and that amounts to about 21.5% of your income.
 Can you afford significant home improvements on top of that?

 If not, it might be smarter to buy something cheaper that will allow you to afford to invest in repairs or renovations.
 In a best-case scenario, the repairs you make will increase the value of the home more than the cost of the repairs.
 If your mortgage payment is too high and you can't afford the repairs, you run a greater risk of the home losing value in the market.